 How is it best for the peer to record their observations?

-There are two different examples of templates for recording your observations during the consultation.
+There are two different examples of templates for recording your observations during the consultation, which can be found at the end of the Peer Observation Workbook.
 I tried out both templates and much preferred resource two that related to the four themes of the Osteopathic Practice Standards (OPS).
 The other one felt more like an assessment tool in its structure.

 How did you carry out the discussion after the observations?